United States 1969-D Jefferson Nickel

 Obverse:

 A left-facing bust of President Thomas Jefferson, including a colonial-era pigtail and strikingly similar in detail to the profile of Jean-Antoine Houdon’s 1789 bust, takes up the majority of the obverse.
 The top of his head almost touches the rim, and the barest of truncations is visible at the bottom where Jefferson’s left shoulder meets the edge of the coin.
-The motto IN GOD WE TRUST–which became the national motto in 1956–arcs clockwise along most of the length of the left side of the coin, starting from Jefferson’s chest and extending to his hairline.
-The inscriptions LIBERTY and the date 1964 run clockwise along the right side behind Jefferson.
+The national motto IN GOD WE TRUST arcs clockwise along most of the length of the left side of the coin, starting from Jefferson’s chest and extending to his hairline.
+The inscriptions LIBERTY and the date 1969 run clockwise along the right side behind Jefferson.
 A small five-pointed star divides the two inscriptions A small mint mark “D” is found beneath the date.
 Felix Schlag’s initials “FS” appear below the bust truncation (this feature was added in 1966).

 Reverse: